mxmCherry/taxes/README.md

 Every bit of data mentioned above must be provided.

-Transactions must be ordered by time.
+Transactions must be ordered by time, oldest to newest.

-This tool returns simplified table output with cumulative income/taxes - since beginning of the year, so Q2 already includes Q1, Q3 includes Q2 and so on.
+This tool prints (STDOUT) simplified table output with cumulative income/taxes - since beginning of the year, so Q2 already includes Q1, Q3 includes Q2 and so on.

 ```
           Year |            QQ |        Income |           Tax |